Laura Iñiguez, Content Manager at Hirebook

 But our best advice to communicate your mission and values, is to lead by example.

-The steps you take to demonstrate the things you value for the company are crucial to inspire those who work around you and encourage those behaviours.
+The steps you take to demonstrate the things you value for the company are crucial to inspire those who work around you and encourage those behaviors.
 While you demonstrate how you live your company values, you will also build trust within your team and employees, no matter their hierarchy.

 Remember that being the head of the company means having all eyes on you, so every misguided step or action could be a significant fall, and unfortunately our bad actions tend to linger more than our good ones.
 Every action you do will shape the direction your company will take, so be careful in order to avoid disrupting and damaging your start up culture.